exercism/go/exercises/say/README.md

 If the input to the program is `22`, then the output should be `'twenty-two'`.

-Your program should complain loudly if given a number outside the range of 0 through 99.
+Your program should throw an error if given a number outside the range of 0 through 99.

 Some good test cases for this program are: